apache/ofbiz-framework/README.md

 and reports known vulnerabilities (CVEs) in OFBiz library dependencies.
 This command takes a long time to execute because it needs to download all plugin dependencies and the CVE identification process is also time consuming.
 But it's the only way to check OFBiz does not use vulnerable libraries.

 `gradlew -PenableOwasp dependencyCheck`

 #### Setup eclipse project for OFBiz

-Setting up OFBiz on eclipse is easy by simply running the below command and then importing the project to eclipse.
+Setting up OFBiz on eclipse is done by simply running the below command and then importing the project to eclipse.
 This command will generate the necessary __.classpath__ and __.project__ files for eclipse and it will also make the source code for external libraries available in